-Supporting economic opportunities by creating jobs (SDG 8.5)
+Support economic opportunities by creating jobs (SDG 8.5).

-CDC's investment in MCP III will support the fund to invest in 8-12 companies supporting these companies growth and creating jobs.
+CDC's investment in MCP III will support the fund to invest in 8 to 12 companies supporting these companies growth and creating jobs.

 North Africa and Francophone West and Central Africa (Morocco, Tunisia, Algeria, Egypt, Senegal, Cote d'Ivoire, Cameroon)